-Unless otherwise indicated, the consolidated financial statements and related notes included in this prospectus have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), which differ in certain significant respects from U.S. generally accepted accounting principles ("U.S. GAAP").
-Accordingly, our results of operations and financial condition derived from our IFRS consolidated financial statements that are included in this prospectus may differ substantially from the results of operations and financial condition derived from consolidated financial statements prepared in accordance with U.S. GAAP.
-We have not prepared a reconciliation of our financial information to U.S. GAAP or a summary of significant accounting differences in the accounting and valuation methods of IFRS and U.S. GAAP nor have we otherwise reviewed the impact the application of U.S. GAAP would have on our financial reporting.
-Financial information in thousands or millions, and percentage figures in this prospectus, have been rounded.
-Rounded total and sub- total figures in tables in this prospectus may differ marginally from unrounded figures indicated elsewhere in this prospectus or in the consolidated financial statements.
-Moreover, rounded individual figures and percentages may not produce the exact arithmetic totals and sub-totals indicated elsewhere in this prospectus.
+We report under International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), which differ in certain significant respects from U.S. generally accepted accounting principles ("U.S. GAAP").
+Accordingly, our results of operations and financial condition as reflected by our IFRS financial statements that are included in this Annual Report on Form 20-F ("Annual Report") may differ substantially from the results of operations and financial condition that would be reflected by financial statements prepared in accordance with U.S. GAAP.
+We have not prepared a reconciliation of our financial information to U.S. GAAP or a summary of significant accounting differences between IFRS and U.S. GAAP, nor have we otherwise reviewed the impact the application of U.S. GAAP would have on our financial reporting.